mastercodercat/mastercodercat/README.md

 🔭 A full stack web/web3 developer with 7 years experience in web development and 3 years experience in web3/blockchain development, using latest technologies, languages, frameworks and libraries in different areas, including frontend, backend, full stack and blockchain.

-⚡ I have participated in architecting, designing, developing and deploying many full stack web applications, decentralized applications(DAO, DEX, Defi, NFT) and blockchain networks.
+⚡ I have participated in architecting, designing, developing and deploying many full stack web applications like [this](https://brevanhoward.com), decentralized applications(DAO, DEX, Defi, NFT) like [this](https://www.klimadao.finance) and blockchain networks like [this](https://kira.network).
 Here are my main skills/experiences in web/web3.

 - HTML/CSS, JavaScript, TypeScript, PHP, Python, Ruby, Solidity, Golang, Rust
 - Hardhat, Truffle